 Power dynamics play a significant role in our comfort level when pitching – especially if you are the sole person from your team in the meeting.

 These power dynamics are not always set up on purpose.
 They are the hangover from centuries of women not having a seat at the table.
-These days, they simply happen because there is no real thought put into the format.
+Nowadays, they simply happen because there is no real thought put into the format.

 Nonetheless, we no doubt find ourselves pitching to rooms full of men.
 They may all be senior white men facing a young female entrepreneur.
 This is intimidating.
 (Again, we are back to; Palms sweaty, knees weak, arms are heavy).

 The lived experience is different to the perceived experience.
 You have got into these rooms because you are a talented entrepreneur.
 They are not unwelcoming.
 Some, in fact, are incredibly welcoming.
-But our level of comfort is informed by our experience, and being the only women in the room sets the scene that you, in fact, don’t organically belong here.
+But our level of comfort is informed by our experience.
+Being the only women in the room sets the scene that you, in fact, don’t organically belong here.
 And pitching from that position is hard.
 It takes guts.

 This is captured perfectly in the January Ventures report: